CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/burner.md

 Swaps an asset into another asset using a Stable pool and forwards to another burner.

 ### **LP Burner**
 The LP Burner handles non-3CRV LP tokens.
-This burner is primarily used for [fraxbp LP tokens](https://etherscan.io/address/0x3175df0976dfa876431c2e9ee6bc45b65d3473cc#code) which are converted to USDC and then sent to 0xECB for a further burn process.
+This burner is primarily used for [FRAXBP LP tokens](https://etherscan.io/address/0x3175df0976dfa876431c2e9ee6bc45b65d3473cc#code) which are converted to USDC and then sent to 0xECB for a further burn process.

-LP burner calls to `StableSwap.remove_liquidity_one_coin` to unwrap the LP token.
+LP burner calls to **`StableSwap.remove_liquidity_one_coin`** to unwrap the LP token.
 The new asset is then transferred on to another burner.

 #### `swap_data`
 !!! description "`LPBurner.swap_data(arg0: adress) -> pool: address, coin: address, burner: address, i: int128`"